-Strawberry (Fragaria vesca) are widely loved fruits, cultivated in many regions around the world, including tropical and subtropical areas.
+Strawberries (Fragaria vesca) are widely loved fruits cultivated in many regions worldwide, including tropical and subtropical areas.
 They have a red color, a sweet and tangy taste, and are commonly consumed as fresh beverages.
-Strawberry hold great potential to be used as antioxidant supplements.
-This is because they are various nutritional components. rich in particularly high levels of vitamin C. The fruit contains other vitamins and is abundant in polyphenols such as anthocyanins, which when added with flavanols and ellagitannins, act as antioxidants.
-By conducting antioxidant capacity tests using TEAC, ORAC, and FRAP methods, strawberry have been proven to possess greater abilities compared to oranges, tomatoes, broccoli, as well as other well-known antioxidant-rich fruits and vegetables.
+Strawberries hold great potential for use as antioxidant supplements.
+This is because they are rich in various nutritional components and exceptionally high levels of vitamin C. The fruit contains other vitamins and is abundant in polyphenols such as anthocyanins, which act as antioxidants when added to flavanols and ellagitannins.
+By conducting antioxidant capacity tests using TEAC, ORAC, and FRAP methods, strawberries have been proven to possess more excellent abilities than oranges, tomatoes, broccoli, and other well-known antioxidant-rich fruits and vegetables.
 The in-vivo tests showed that the fruit can increase antioxidant levels in the body (31-36).
-Therefore, this study aimed to examine the benefits of strawberry in preventing oxidative stress induced by exercise.
-This was particulate in the case of untrained individuals engaging in high-intensity intermittent exercise, which theoretically triggers the production of free radicals to a greater extent.
-We hypothesize that strawberries can provide benefits in exerciseinduced oxidative stress, and their efficacy is comparable to the widely used vitamin E supplementation.
+Therefore, this study aimed to examine the benefits of strawberries in preventing oxidative stress induced by exercise.
+This was particulate in the case of untrained individuals engaging in highintensity intermittent exercise, which theoretically triggers the production of free radicals to a greater extent.
+We hypothesize that strawberries can provide benefits in exercise-induced oxidative stress, and their efficacy is comparable to the widely used vitamin E supplementation.